Emily Sarah Cleugh1

 Colonel Reginald William Welfare Hills was the son of Jacob William Hills.2 He married Sylvia Cockburn, daughter of Charles Edward Stuart Cockburn and Lilian Manningham-Buller, on 10 November 1919.1 He died on 5 February 1962.1

-Colonel Reginald William Welfare Hills gained the rank of Colonel in the service of the Indian Army.1 He was decorated with the award of Military Cross (M.C.).1 He was invested as a Officer, Order of the British Empire (O.B.E.).1
+He gained the rank of Colonel in the Indian Army.1 He was awarded the Military Cross (M.C.)1 He was appointed Officer, Order of the British Empire (O.B.E.)1

 Citations